What is pluralization?

 • Plus, loads of others

-Lokalise will make your life a whole lot easier by letting you expand your properly pluralized applications to all the locales you’ll ever plan to reach.
+Lokalise will make your life a whole lot easier by letting you expand your properly pluralized applications to all the locales you’ll ever plan to reach, supported by an effective translation management system.

 Your plurals handled automatically